Site Map

 There are many forms of thalassemia.
 Each type has many different subtypes.
 Both alpha and beta thalassemia include the following two forms:

-Thalassemia minor occurs if you receive the faulty gene from only one parent.
+Thalassemia minor occurs if you receive the variant gene from only one parent.
 People with this form of the disorder are carriers of the disease.
 Most of the time, they do not have symptoms.

 Beta thalassemia major is also called Cooley anemia.